 In short, YES, Mexico can be dangerous…but only if you don’t take the proper safety precautions and are looking for trouble.

 The Good News: In large part, Mexico is extremely safe and friendly for tourism.
-In our 15 months traveling in Mexico, we’ve never had a single dangerous encounter or experienced any theft.
+In our 15 months of traveling in Mexico, we’ve never encountered danger or experienced theft.

 However, traveling safely in Mexico does include several important caveats, which we will discuss here in this post.